-Before the Civil War began, African Americans had only been able to vote in a few northern states, and there were virtually no Black officeholders.
+Before the Civil War began, Black Americans had only been able to vote in a few northern states, and there were virtually no Black officeholders.
 The months after the Union victory in April 1865 saw extensive mobilization within the Black community, with meetings, parades and petitions calling for legal and political rights, including the all-important right to vote.

-Fierce resistance to these discriminatory laws, as well as growing opposition to Johnson’s policies in the North, led to a Republican victory in the U.S. congressional elections of 1866 and to a new phase of Reconstruction that would give African Americans a more active role in the political, economic and social life of the South.
+Fierce resistance to these discriminatory laws, as well as growing opposition to Johnson’s policies in the North, led to a Republican victory in the U.S. congressional elections of 1866 and to a new phase of Reconstruction that would give Black Americans a more active role in the political, economic and social life of the South.

 Recommended for you

-A total of 265 African-American delegates were elected, more than 100 of whom had been born into slavery.
+A total of 265 African American delegates were elected, more than 100 of whom had been born into slavery.
 Almost half of the elected Black delegates served in South Carolina and Louisiana, where Black people had the longest history of political organization; in most other states, African Americans were underrepresented compared to their population.

-Hiram Revels, the first African American elected to the U.S. Senate (he took the Senate seat from Mississippi that had been vacated by Jefferson Davis in 1861) was born free in North Carolina and attended college in Illinois.
+Hiram Revels, the first Black elected to the U.S. Senate (he took the Senate seat from Mississippi that had been vacated by Jefferson Davis in 1861) was born free in North Carolina and attended college in Illinois.
 He worked as a preacher in the Midwest in the 1850s and as a chaplain to a Black regiment in the Union Army before going to Mississippi in 1865 to work for the Freedmen’s Bureau.

-As the most radical aspect of the so-called Radical Reconstruction period, the political activism of the African American community also inspired the most hostility from Reconstruction’s opponents.
-Southern whites frustrated with policies giving formerly enslaved the right to vote and hold office increasingly turned to intimidation and violence as a means of reaffirming white supremacy.
+As the most radical aspect of the so-called Radical Reconstruction period, the political activism of the Black community also inspired the most hostility from Reconstruction’s opponents.
+Southern whites—frustrated with policies giving formerly enslaved men the right to vote and hold office—increasingly turned to intimidation and violence as a means of reaffirming white supremacy.